wbotelhos/raty/README.markdown

 ## Public functions

-You must pass a ID or a class to be the target of the action:

 	$('#star').raty('start', 3);        // Starts the last Raty with 3 stars.

 	$('#star').raty('click', 2);        // Click on the second star of the Raty with ID called 'raty'.